hughobrien/zfs-remote-mirror/README.md

 	sendmail_outbound_enable="NO"
 	sendmail_msp_queue_enable="NO"
 	dumpdev="NO" # defaults to no on RELEASE but you may be on CURRENT
+	#syslogd_enable="NO" # I think syslog should stay on, but you may feel otherwise

 Let's have *ntpd* synchronise the clock before we proceed: